sukumar38140/Free_Space_Technologies/README.md

-# TechCorp Solutions - Modern Company Website
+# Free Space Technologies - Modern Company Website

 A comprehensive company website built with React, TypeScript, Bootstrap, and modern web technologies.
 Features a complete admin panel for content management and a responsive design that works across all devices.